piojablonski/git-board/README.md

 ## Styles
 I have chosen ["Styled Components"](https://www.styled-components.com/) as a css preprocessor.
 I was eager to test this library as its authors claim that their library provides all the css capabilities and more transparent integration with react components.

 All layout positioning styles have been developed by me.
 Table and input components come from the ["antd"](https://ant.design/) library.
-The design of the app is responsive and has been tested on Safari (macOS, iOS), Chrome (macOS, Android) and Firefox.
+The design of the app is responsive and has been tested on desktop Safari, Chrome and Firefox.

 ## Tests
 In order to present the proposed test strategy, I have written 1) the unit tests for the "thunk" function and 2) the Snapshot and Enzyme UI tests for one of the UI components.